bl1231/bilbomd-ui/README.md

 ### `npm start`

 Runs the app in the development mode.\
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm run start:dev`

+Also runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3002](http://localhost:3002) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.